top of page

 THE PROBLEM

-Further, a more educated population leads to lowering the birth rates, important to eradicating poverty.
-According to the United Nations Commission on Population and Development (April 2011) “Higher levels of education, particularly among girls, had a strong correlation to declining fertility and better development outcomes…”
+A more educated workforce will help attract even more foreign industries.
+Additionally, an educated population contributes to lower birth rates, which is crucial for alleviating poverty.
+The United Nations on Population and Development noted in April 2011 that “Higher levels of education, among girls, had a strong correlation to declining fertility and better development outcomes…”

 Photography Club